Syllabus Edition

 First exams 2026

-The Chain of Evacuation in the First World War - Summary
+The chain of evacuation in the First World War - Summary

 Regimental Aid Post

-Regimental Aid Posts (RAP) were around 200 metres from the frontline
+200 metres from the frontline

-Located in communication trenches or deserted buildings
+Often located in trenches or abandoned buildings

-The purpose was to give immediate first aid:
+The purpose was to:

-Soldiers with more serious injuries were transported to Dressing Stations
+Send more serious cases to Dressing Stations

-Field Ambulance
+Field ambulance

 A mobile medical unit of the RAMC which treated around 150 wounded soldiers at a time: